Add to your Claude Code skills

 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh

-# On macOS, you need the metal tool chain:
+# On macOS, install the metal toolchain:

 xcodebuild -downloadComponent MetalToolchain

-# Then clone the repo and build it:
+# Clone and build

 git clone https://github.com/stippi/code-assistant